Juanm567/Terminal-Scripts/README.md

    - Click **New**, paste the folder path, and click **OK**.
 4. Restart your terminal or computer.

-Now you can run your script from any directory in the terminal.
+Now you can run the script from any directory in the terminal.